natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3A3%20(Italy).md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

-The M3A3 Stuart is best used as a point-capper and a hit-n-run tank.
+The M3A3 Stuart is best used as a point-capturer and a hit-n-run tank.
 Its extreme mobility gives the player uncountable ways to play with the enemy.
 At the start of a battle, it can quickly cap a nearby point first, but note that some wheeled vehicles, like the [[Sd.Kfz.234/2|Sd.Kfz.234]] series in a mixed battle can still outrun the M3A3 on-road, therefore posing a great threat.
 Or it can get to an ambush position near the point and wait until the prey comes.
 With its reliable gun, the M3A3 should be able to destroy the first wave of enemies easily and quickly.

 In the middle stages of a battle, the M3A3 can utilise its excellent mobility and get to wherever needs help while carefully looking around.
 If the M3A3 unexpectedly encounter an enemy in its path, don't panic!
 Circle around the enemy and try to force it to turn, this way it usually cannot aim at the M3A3 accurately, then reduce the M3A3's speed down under 10 km/h and keep moving.
 Now the M3A3's stabiliser will give the tank a great chance to hit while on the move as it stabilises the gun when the tank is under 10 km/h, making it easier time to put the gun on target while moving compared to the enemy.